base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 ---

-## Building an NFT Gallery DApp
+## Building an NFT Gallery App

-With an NFT Collection in place, it's time to construct an NFT Gallery DApp.
-The [thirdweb CLI](https://portal.thirdweb.com/cli) provides various prebuilt and starter [templates](https://portal.thirdweb.com/templates) for popular DApp use-cases, which can significantly expedite your DApp development process.
+With an NFT Collection in place, it's time to construct an NFT Gallery App.
+The [thirdweb CLI](https://portal.thirdweb.com/cli) provides various prebuilt and starter [templates](https://portal.thirdweb.com/templates) for popular app use-cases, which can significantly expedite your app development process.

-In this guide, we'll use the [thirdweb CLI](https://portal.thirdweb.com/cli) to generate a new DApp project using the [NFT Gallery template](https://github.com/thirdweb-example/nft-gallery).
+In this guide, we'll use the [thirdweb CLI](https://portal.thirdweb.com/cli) to generate a new app project using the [NFT Gallery template](https://github.com/thirdweb-example/nft-gallery).

 Run the following command: